imksprateek/CropVault/README.md

 ## Getting Started

-To get started with CropData Collection App, follow these steps:
+To get started with CropVault, follow these steps:

 1. Clone the repository:
    ```bash